 No. To start with any loose comfortable clothing is fine.
 A gi (training suit) costs from as little as £25 if you do not already have one.

 - Is it expensive?

 We don't think so.
-Classes are £5 per week, for a 2 hour class.
-Membership of the Kai Shin Kai organisation, including insurance, ranges from £12 to £24 per year depending on age and status.
+From 1st Jan 2018 classes are £30 per month for a 2 hour class each Thursday, with new members paying £10 per lesson initially, although the first lesson is free.
+Membership of the Kai Shin Kai organisation, including insurance, ranges from £12 to £25 per year depending on age and status.
 Aaron says "As a student I find that Aikido is a really cheap and fun way of keeping fit.
 There are student rates that make the sessions even cheaper and make it affordable for even us poor students!"

 - Ah, but what about gradings, are they frequent & expensive?

 No and no. There are only 5 grades below black belt, 4 of which are done within the club in normal lesson times at no additional cost.
 Brown belt and above gradings are held annually, see here for details.